uvsq22106783/Padam/README.md

 A few instances are available for downloading [here](https://drive.google.com/drive/folders/1QGOxSN0obzDSZoiZZ351Fn8WeRMK-jEI?usp=sharing).
 ### Format
 - First line of file contains 2 numbers: first is total number of vertices, second is total number of edges in the graph.
 - Then vertices are listed: the 2 numbers given are the vertex coordinates in a 2-D plan.
-Vertex id is its line number - 1.
+Vertex id is 0 for the first given vertex, then, 1, 2... and so on.
 - Then are listed the edges, with 3 numbers being: id of 1st vertex, id of 2d vertex, weight associated with their edge.

 ## Assessment criteria